 10. Bad culture!
 Bad!

 Another way to deflect responsibility is to ascribe ecological destruction to culture – as in “today’s wasteful consumer culture”.
-But “culture” refers to the historically transmitted results of human endeavours, which are dominated by the powerful.
+But “culture” refers to the historically transmitted results of human endeavors, which are dominated by the powerful.
 Although the “consumer culture” has its roots in human nature, this inherent tendency has been exploited and inflamed by those who wield economic control.
 Blaming culture obscures such realities and simplistically assigns responsibility to our – typically unexplained – collective foolishness.